 Educators are encouraged to preview the Museum and familiarize themselves with our exhibitions and educational resources.
 Free admission for educators is provided upon presentation of valid faculty or staff identification; advance notice is appreciated.

 Educators may also consult with CHM Education staff for assistance in planning a visit or tailoring the Museum’s content to meet classroom needs.
-Contact Alexander Shaffer for a consultation.
+Contact Sarah Bormann for a consultation.

 Reservation Changes, Cancellations, and Parking